 Send a taste of home.
 Care packages are an important way to include your service member in your holiday traditions and give them a taste of their favorite foods.
 Include non-perishable snacks and treats, along with small wrapped gifts, playing cards, and entertaining items.
 Consider sending holiday decorations and small gifts for your service member to share with their deployed unit, or send an extra care package for unmarried troops who get less mail.
 If you send homemade goods, research the best ways to preserve them since they may take over a week to arrive.
 Plan ahead and send seasonal care packages early, to accommodate for slower delivery times from the Post Office.
 Here are the details on sending a care package to a service member overseas.

 Navigate time zone differences.
 If your service member is deployed to another part of the world, it might not be the same day where they are!
 Use apps that will help you both adjust to the time change.
 Clocks and timers can remind you when to wish them happy holidays for their time zone.
 Marco Polo lets you record video messages when it’s convenient for you, then the other person can view and respond whenever they are awake.
 Apps like Rave or SyncPlay let you watch movies together, so you can have a date night and enjoy watching a show together, no matter how far apart you are.
-Verizon “gives more to those who give the most,” offering service members a military discount, and allowing a deployed member to suspend wireless service at any time without penalty.
-Suspending the wireless service and just using the phone’s wifi apps can save you lots of money during deployments.
+Suspending the service member’s wireless service and just using the phone’s wifi apps can save you lots of money during deployments.

 Celebrate on your own schedule.
 There’s nothing wrong with Christmas in July!
 While the world celebrates Christmas on December 25th, not everyone opens presents that day.
 Children in Spain wait until Epiphany (January 6) to open their gifts, which are from the 3 Wise Men instead of Santa.
 So there’s no rule that your service member has to miss a holiday because they aren’t home on that day.
 There are years where we began decorating in October so we could enjoy some holiday spirit before he spent time away training.
 And there was one year where we saved all his gifts until February, when he returned from deployment, so we could have our own unique family holiday together.
 Don’t let “rules” and traditions cramp your holiday style.